MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 nanoserver          latest              8572198a60f1        2 weeks ago         0 B
 ```

-For this example, create a container using the Windows Server Core image as the container base.
+For this example, create a container using the Windows Server Core image.
 This is done with the `docker run command`.
 For more information on `docker run`, see the [Docker Run reference on docker.com]( https://docs.docker.com/engine/reference/run/).

-This example creates a container named `iisbase` and starts an interactive session with the container.
+This example creates a container named `iisbase`, and starts an interactive session with the container.

 ```powershell
 docker run --name iisbase -it windowsservercore cmd